10 Best Fantasy Sports Books

 Buying Guide

 Choosing among the best fantasy sports books starts with understanding your own goals.
 Some readers want a quick-reference draft guide they can tab during an auction, while others need a foundational text that explains why certain strategies work across multiple seasons.
-A smaller audience looks for the culture and history behind the hobby, or even fictional worlds that treat competition as a mythic quest.
-Before you add a title to your cart, consider how each factor below maps to your reading habits and league style.
+A smaller audience looks for the culture and history behind the hobby, or fictional worlds that treat competition as a mythic quest.
+Use the sections below to match a title to your league style, experience level, and reading habits.

 Format and Portability